mokselim/mokselim.github.io/_pages/cv.md

   * Duties includes: Updates and improvements to template
   * Supervisor: The Users

-* Fall 2015: Research Assistant
+* 2024-2025: Research Fellow
-  * GitHub University
+  * University of Nottingahm
-  * Duties included: Merging pull requests
+  * Duties included: Part of the NIH-funded BRAIN Initiative, focused on mesoscale connectomics.
+My research centers on developing advanced diffusion MRI modeling techniques to enhance the precision of brain tractography in both health and disease.
+This work involved collaborations with leading research groups at the University of Oxford and the University of Minnesota.
-  * Supervisor: Professor Hub
+  * Supervisor: Prof. Stamatios N Sotiropoulos

 * Summer 2015: Research Assistant
   * GitHub University